Illusive7Man/ASR/README.md

 FINAL REMARKS: The errors finaly got me.
 I was fixing them for about two months.
 I'm putting this on an indefinite hold.
-Here are some of the errors I have been dealing with: https://e2e.ti.com/search?author=336662
+Here are some of the errors I have been dealing with: https://e2e.ti.com/search?author=336662  (They are brutal).

 I am sure it is going to be of help to someone doing ASR.
 I will put up a more updated, more modular version.